|Total run-time efficiency (all solution phases) for parallel MLFMM

 In FEKO all the solution phases for all the various numerical techniques have been parallelised, e.g. the ray-tracing for UTD, the MoM matrix setup and solution, the near- and far-field calculations and also seemingly simple things such as power loss computations.

-We are very proud of the parallel efficiency of the MLFMM in FEKO.
-Even for this mathematically complex technique all the phases of the solution process (near-field matrix setup, aggregation, translation, disaggregation, pre-conditioning, iterative solution etc.) have been parallelised rigorously.
+Even for the mathematically complex techniques used in the MLFMM all phases of the solution process (near-field matrix setup, aggregation, translation, disaggregation, pre-conditioning, iterative solution etc.) have been parallelised rigorously.
 The efficiency of the parallel implementation in FEKO is in the order of 80% to 95%, depending on the problem and the solution phase etc. This means that for a system with 32 cores the run-time would be approximately 26 times (0.8*32) faster than on a sequential run, i.e. a single core.

 Distributed/Shared Memory Hybridisation Optimized